alexk111/awesome-bitcoin-payment-processors/README.md

 # Awesome Bitcoin Payment Processors [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-A list of awesome bitcoin payment processors and stories from merchants using them.
+A list of awesome Bitcoin payment processors and stories from merchants using them.
 Why are they awesome?

 1. They are either protected against financial censorship or they don't practice it.
-2. They process native bitcoin transactions and don't require wallets to use the [controversial payment protocol](https://blog.samouraiwallet.com/post/169222582782/bitpay-qr-codes-are-no-longer-valid-important).
+2. They process native Bitcoin transactions and don't require wallets to use the [controversial payment protocol](https://blog.samouraiwallet.com/post/169222582782/bitpay-qr-codes-are-no-longer-valid-important).
 3. They don't [block payments by IPs/locations](https://twitter.com/alex_kaul/status/1090211252331208705).

 ## Contents